 This is a revamp of my Mallorcas recipe, which I first posted in January 2017.
 The recipe now includes metric measurements and more concise instructions.
 Enjoy!

-What are Mallorcas?
+What Are Mallorcas?

 The ingredients for this sweet bread are pretty accessible.
-You will need room temperature unsalted butter, bread flour, eggs, sugar, yeast, and a wee bit of salt.
+You will need room temperature unsalted butter, all-purpose flour, eggs, sugar, yeast, and a wee bit of salt.
 To top the finished rolls, you’re going to make a sugar glaze using light corn syrup, sugar, and water.
 More sugar- in the form of powdered sugar- will come later.

 A few tools you will need are: a rolling pin, a sharp knife or a pizza cutter, sheet pan, pastry brush, and a sifter.

 How Do I Make The Dough?

 In order to give your mallorcas a deeper, more unique flavor, you need to start with a sponge.